makersacademy/CV/README.md

 ## Katie Rodgers

-My love of travel lead me to working for a travel company for several years, until one day I had the realisation that a lot of my job could have been carried out by a computer.
-This sparked my interest in coding.
-A month after coding in my spare time, I loved it so much that I quit my job and started studying at Makers Academy.

-My time spent at Makers Academy has taught me the importance of best coding practices, and this is my biggest priority in looking for a junior developer role.
-I am looking for work in a supportive environment where those practices are followed.
+Software Engineer who is highly motivated and has commerical experience of the full cycle of software development.
+I am versitile and a quick learner.

 I believe that in unity there is strength- I have become a part of the coding community in London, attending various meet-ups and conferences and founded my own organisation, the London Vegan Coders.

-I believe that teams work best when everyone is enabled to contribute to the best of their ability and I have received comments from team members at Makers that I explained things really well, in a way that allowed them to grasp concepts that they previously struggled with, such as using whiteboarding and my excellent communication skills to get across a new concept when working on the Notes App and explaining the MVC model.
+I believe that teams work best when everyone is enabled to contribute to the best of their ability and I received comments from team members at Makers that I explained things really well, in a way that allowed them to grasp concepts that they previously struggled with, such as using whiteboarding and my excellent communication skills to get across a new concept when working on the Notes App and explaining the MVC model.

 ## Skills